dart-code-checker/dart-code-metrics/doc/rules/binary_expression_operand_order.md

 ![Has auto-fix](https://img.shields.io/badge/-has%20auto--fix-success)

 ## Rule id

 binary-expression-operand-order

 ## Description

-Issue a warning when literal value is on left hand side in binary expressions.
+Warns when a literal value is on the left hand side in a binary expressions.

 Bad:

 ```dart
 final a = 1 + b;
 ```

 Good:

 ```dart
 final a = b + 1;
 ```